HaikuArchives/StreamRadio/docs/userguide.md

 Clicking on the ![Web](bnWeb.png) icon next to the *Station URL* text box opens the homepage of the radio station in your browser.

-The slider on the side of the Station Panel is the Volume Controller, which adjusts the Radio Player's volume.
+The slider on the side of the Station Panel controls the volume.

 ### Adding a station using the Shoutcast URL <a name = "manage_add"></a>